Stuck at the Same Weight? 5 Ways to Break a Strength Plateau

 • Focus on perfect technique and speed.

-• Incorporate more Yoga & Mobility work to aid recovery.
+• Incorporate more Yoga and Mobility work to aid recovery.

 2. Change the Rep Range

-If you have been doing 3 sets of 10 for six months, your body has become very efficient at doing 3 sets of 10.
+If you've been doing 3 sets of 10 for six months, your body has become very efficient at doing 3 sets of 10.
 It has no reason to adapt further.

 The Fix: Shock the system with a new stimulus.